iAntiSpy

 System Requirements

-• macOS 10.15 or above, supports the latest Ventura (we recommend at least macOS 11)
+• macOS 10.15 or above, supports the latest Sonoma (we recommend at least macOS 11)

 • 8MB disk space